NBA Rumors: League Executives Name Six Superstars Who Will ‘Relocate’ Next Summer

 Meanwhile, Jimmy Butler’s departure from the Timberwolves could no longer wait until the 2019 NBA offseason.
 Though Butler is currently playing for the Timberwolves in the regular season, team owner Glen Taylor promised to find him a new home as soon as possible.

 NBA fans will surely question why Kyrie Irving is included on the league executives’ list of superstars who will “relocate” next summer.
-Despite committing to re-sign with the Celtics, Windhorst said that rumors will still continue to swirl around Irving until he official inks a new deal.
+Despite committing to re-sign with the Celtics, Windhorst said that rumors will still continue to swirl around Irving until he officially inks a new deal.
 Lots of things can happen between now and the next offseason that could affect the decision of Irving or the Celtics.